TomatenKuchenDEV/docs/docs/tickets/general.md

 - `{allmention}`: Mentions the ticket creator and all to the ticket added users
 - `{timestamp}`: A Discord timestamp which shows when the ticket will be closed automatically

+### Close ticket on inactivity

+Using this time setting you can let the bot close a ticket automatically if it has been inactive for a certain time, so if no message has been sent.

 ### Channels or threads

 You can select whether the bot should use channels or threads for tickets.

+### Message to ticket creator on ticket close

+If this setting is set to "Always" the bot sends a DM message to the original ticket creator.

+In the mode "Manual" the ticket close message contains a button which can be used to send a message to the ticket creator.

+In the mode "Disabled" no message is sent to the creator when a ticket is closed.